activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 - The ideas can be further reinforced through DJCM's PhD Thesis, Chapter 2 \cite{MacKay92bayesianmethods}.
 - AGW's PhD Thesis Chapter 1 \cite{wilson2014thesis} provides a broader background on the big picture.

+Less so now, but often arguments around the subjectivity of the prior is brought into question.
+This is unfortunately a misdirected argument because without subjectivity, "learning" cannot happen and is in general an ill-defined problem to tackle.
+Although, subjective priors is not the only thing that being Bayesian brings to the table.

 Many people, including seasonsed researchers, have the wrong idea of what it means to be Bayesian.
 Putting prior assumptions _does not_ make one a Bayesian.
 In that sense, everyone is a Bayesian because they build algorithms starting